 UiB Mesocosm Centre announces open time slots for external users to test own scientific ideas.
 Mesocosm experiments can take place at UiB/Espegrend in week 21-22-23-24 (May/June 2018) or week 31-32-33 (July/Aug 2017), see TA-Calendar 2018.

 AQUACOSM TA in 2018 can fund ca. 12 persons for 3 weeks (or 9 persons in 4 weeks).
-The field station can accommodate up to 30 persons at a time.
+The field station has 20 rooms for accommodation.

 University of Bergen (UiB)